harshilpatel9088/Hospital_Database_SQL/README.md

 ## Overview

 This project aims to design and implement a comprehensive hospital database system to manage healthcare operations efficiently.
 The database comprises 12 interconnected tables to handle information on patients, doctors, appointments, billing, medical records, prescriptions, rooms, and staff.
 Advanced techniques, such as normalization (up to 3NF), constraints, triggers, and stored procedures, were used to ensure data integrity and efficiency.
 Analytical queries and reports provide insights into revenue, patient trends, staff workload, and room occupancy, supporting effective hospital management.
+The data for this project was created synthetically using SQL to simulate real-world scenarios and ensure comprehensive testing of the database system.

 ## Features